top of page

 The Wrap-Up: Not Broken, Just Battle-Tested

-John looked at me, half-smiling in that "I’ve seen things" kind of way.
-“You know, Bruce...
-People think mental health strength looks like never breaking.
-But real strength is what happens after the struggle.
-Becoming a Mental Health Warrior.
-The rebuilding.
-The rising above our challenges.”
+John looked at me, half-smiling in that “I’ve seen things” kind of way.
+“You know, Bruce… people think mental health strength means never breaking.

 Because here’s the truth: